 A dog attack can be a terrifying experience and may result in not only serious physical injuries, but traumatic and emotional wounds as well, especially in children.
 Handling a dog bite case can be a complex process and it is essential to seek representation from a skilled and experienced lawyer without delay.
 Because time is of the essence in dog bite cases, the following should be done without delay:

 - Establish the animal’s ownership

 - Report the incident to animal control authorities

-- Obtain a dog bite incident report
+- Obtain an incident report

 - Obtain relevant medical records

 - Contact insurance companies and establish a claim

 The Reeves Law Group has handled thousands of personal injury cases successfully, including numerous dog bite cases and achieved exceptional results for its clients.
 The Reeves Law Group has both substantial experience and the skill to ensure that our clients will obtain optimum representation.
 If you desire a free consultation in a dog bite matter, please call us at (800) 644-8000 or e-mail us.